-Brad Siebert, Manager for Biosecurity Planning and Implementation at Plant Health Australia, advised that compost, if not handled appropriately, can also bring biosecurity risks on farm.
+Stuart Kearns, Manager for Farm Biosecurity Programs at Plant Health Australia, advised that compost, if not handled appropriately, can also bring biosecurity risks on farm.

 Although there are rules for compost, soil conditioners and mulches (Australian Standard AS4454 2012), the products are largely unregulated and it can often be difficult to differentiate and identify source material.

-“There is scientific knowledge regarding the survival of diseases, pests and weed seeds during the process of composting including what practices will reduce the risk,” added Mr Siebert.
+“There is scientific knowledge regarding the survival of diseases, pests and weed seeds during the process of composting including what practices will reduce the risk,” added Mr Kearns.

 Producers of quality compost manage these key steps in the process to ensure the product conforms to requirements and is fit for purpose, meeting a set of specifications.